 Empirical research has provided evidence that socioeconomic status, represented by a wealth- or income-related variable, is an important determinant of health.
 Vice versa, it is likely that health is an important determinant of socioeconomic status.
-However, to explain socioeconomic inequality of health, or the correlation between health and socioeconomic status, neither of the variables, health or socioeconomic status, can be used as an explanatory variable in an OLS regression-based decomposition approach, because we would then explain the bivariate dependent variable by one of its univariate components, which is meaningless.
+However, in order to explain socioeconomic inequality of health, or the correlation between health and socioeconomic status, neither of the variables, health or socioeconomic status, can be used as an explanatory variable in an OLS regression-based decomposition approach, because we would then explain the bivariate dependent variable by one of its univariate components, which is meaningless.
 To unify the potentially bidirectional relationship between health and socioeconomic status with the regression-based decomposition methodology, we recommend using a structural or simultaneous equation model (SEM) which captures the feedback mechanism between health and socioeconomic status using a system of equations for these variables, which are assumed endogenous.
-More specifically, this two-equation model allows the inclusion of socioeconomic status as an explanatory variable for health and health as an explanatory variable for socioeconomic status, while providing consistent estimates using a two-step generalized method of moments (GMM) estimation procedure.
-Also, it allows the specification of different sets of determinants of health and socioeconomic status.
+More specifically, this two-equation model allows the inclusion of socioeconomic status as an explanatory variable for health and health as an explanatory variable for socioeconomic status, while providing consistent estimates using a two-step GMM estimation procedure.
+It also allows for the specification of different sets of determinants of health and socioeconomic status.

 The SEM for the estimation of health and socioeconomic status can easily be transformed into a bivariate multiple regression model for these variables, which, in the SEM framework, is also called the reduced form of the SEM.
 The SEM's exogenous variables are the explanatory variables in each equation of this model format.
 We can then simply apply OLS to estimate the bivariate multiple regression model and use the regression coefficients as input for the two-dimensional simultaneous decomposition introduced by Erreygers and Kessels (2013).
-As such, we have shown that this decomposition takes into account the mutual dependency between health and socioeconomic status and captures the reduced effects of the explaining variables upon health and socioeconomic status.
+As such, we have shown that this decomposition takes into account the mutual dependency between health and socioeconomic status and captures the reduced effects of the explanatory variables upon health and socioeconomic status.

-In case one wishes to use one of the main one-dimensional decompositions, the health-oriented decomposition proposed by Wagstaff, Van Doorslaer and Watanabe (2003) or the rank-oriented decomposition (without a constant term) proposed by Erreygers and Kessels (2013), a GMM analysis of the SEM is required for a proper application of these decompositions.
+In the case that one wishes to use one of the main one-dimensional decompositions, the healthoriented decomposition proposed by Wagstaff, Van Doorslaer and Watanabe (2003) or the rankoriented decomposition (without a constant term) proposed by Erreygers and Kessels (2013), a GMM analysis of the SEM is required for a proper application of these decompositions.
 However, if the GMM regressions indicate that socioeconomic status is insignificant in the equation for health or health in the equation for socioeconomic status, we can resort again to an OLS regression analysis of the particular equation(s) after having removed the insignificant endogenous variable(s).
-By all means we advise against applying OLS to each of the initial SEM equations.
+We would advise very strongly against applying OLS to the initial SEM equations.